 CO: The CO reports to the CEO and to the BOT Corporate Compliance Committee.
 The CO is responsible for the compliance program and reports activities of the compliance committees to the BOT Corporate Compliance Committee.
-The CO duties and responsibilities include, but are not limited to the following:
+The CO is responsible for oversight of the following Compliance Department responsibilities which include, but are not limited to the following:

-- Develops and implements an annual Corporate Compliance Work Plan in cooperation with the CEO, and CFO to be approved by the BOT Corporate Compliance Committee - In cooperation with the CEO and Executive Directors creates a culture that encourages reporting of suspected fraud or other improprieties without fear of retaliation - Implements Corporate Compliance related standards and procedures as deemed necessary in conjunction with the CEO, CFO, and the Director for Human Resources - Reports on a regular basis to the CEO, and the BOT Corporate Compliance Committee regarding Corporate Compliance issues and risk areas - Maintains a reporting system (Ethics Help
+- Development and implementation of an annual Corporate Compliance Work Plan in cooperation with the CEO, and CFO to be approved by the BOT Corporate Compliance Committee - In cooperation with the CEO and Executive Directors create a culture that encourages reporting of suspected fraud or other improprieties without fear of retaliation - Implementing Corporate Compliance related standards and procedures as deemed necessary in conjunction with the CEO, CFO, and the Director for Human Resources - Reporting on a regular basis to the CEO, and the BOT Corporate Compliance Committee regarding Corporate Compliance issues and risk areas

-- Line) and responds to concerns, complaints and questions regarding Corporate Compliance - Oversees compliance related investigations - Oversees systems that ensure sanction screening processes are completed in accordance with system-wide standards and procedures - Develops, coordinates and participates in multifaceted educational and training programs that focus on the elements of compliance and seeks to ensure that appropriate employees, contractors, management, and other affected individuals are knowledgeable and comply with pertinent federal and state standards - Maintains and updates a written Code of Conduct to provide compliance guidance for employees and members - Develops recommendations for corrective actions; and when indicated, support Agencies in implementing corrective actions - Synthesizes and communicates ongoing regulatory changes from state and federal regulators, including OMIG - Oversees systems that monitor critical incidents and program audit findings throughout CCDA agencies - In conjunction with Agency Executive Directors, oversees program-specific internal auditing and monitoring processes, including review of compliance related trends, identification of compliance risk areas, and recommendations related to internal systems and controls to ensure compliance - Ensuring that the Compliance Program for CCDA Medicaid Required Providers meets regulatory requirements, including those outlined in 18NYCRR part 521
+- Maintaining a reporting system (Ethics Help Line) and responds to concerns, complaints and questions regarding Corporate Compliance - Overseeing compliance related investigations - Overseeing systems that ensure sanction screening processes are completed in accordance with system-wide standards and procedures - Developing, coordinating and participating in multifaceted educational and training programs that focus on the elements of compliance and seeks to ensure that appropriate employees, contractors, management, and other affected individuals are knowledgeable and comply with pertinent federal and state standards - Maintaining and updating a written Code of Conduct to provide compliance guidance for employees and members - Developing recommendations for corrective actions; and when necessary, support Agencies in implementing corrective actions - Synthesizing and communicating ongoing regulatory changes from state and federal regulators, including OMIG - Overseeing systems that monitor critical incidents and program audit findings throughout CCDA agencies - In conjunction with Agency Executive Directors, oversees program-specific internal auditing and monitoring processes, including review of compliance related trends, identification of compliance risk areas, and recommendations related to internal systems and controls to ensure compliance - Ensuring that the Compliance Program for CCDA Medicaid Required Providers meets regulatory requirements, including those outlined in 18NYCRR part 521

-Cathy Krom is the CO, and can be reached at 518-453-6650 or by email at cathy.krom@ccrcda.org.
+Cathy Krom is the CO, and can be reached at 518-453-6650 or by email at cathy.krom@ccrcda.org or compliance@ccrcda.org.